Asian airlines report high vaccination uptake among crew - Up News Info

 In Taiwan, China Airlines Ltd said all pilots and cabin crew had completed at least their first dose, while EVA Airways Corp said more than 90% of air crew had received both doses.
 The Taiwanese carriers did not specify whether vaccinations were mandatory or voluntary.

-United Airlines Inc this month became the first U.S. airline to require COVID-19 vaccinations for all domestic employees, a move that was followed by Hawaiian Airlines.
-(Reporting by Aradhana Aravindan in Singapore and Liz Lee in Kuala Lumpur; additional reporting by Neil Jerome Morales in Manila and Ben Blanchard in Taipei; writing by Jamie Freed.
-Editing by Gerry Doyle)
+United Airlines Inc this month became the first U.S. airline to require COVID-19 vaccinations for all domestic employees, a move that was followed by Hawaiian Airlines .
+(Reporting by Aradhana Aravindan in Singapore and Liz Lee in Kuala Lumpur; additional reporting by Neil Jerome Morales in Manila, Ben Blanchard in Taipei and Jamie Freed in Sydney; writing by Jamie Freed.
+Editing by Gerry Doyle and Karishma Singh)